Graphs in the 3--sphere with maximum symmetry: Introduction

 \section{Introduction}

 We will study smooth, faithful actions of finite groups $G$ on pairs $(S^3, \Gamma)$, where $\Gamma$ denotes a finite connected graph with an embedding $e: \Gamma\to S^3$.
-We also call such a $G$-action on $\Gamma$ is extendable (w.r.t. $e$).
-Let $g(\Gamma)$ denote the genus of $\Gamma$, defined as the rank of its free fundamental group.
+We also say that such a $G$-action on $\Gamma$ is \textit{extendable} (w.r.t. $e$).
+Let $g(\Gamma)$ denote the genus of $\Gamma$, defined as the rank of its fundamental group (which is a free group).
 We will always assume that $g>1$ in the present paper.

 Except in Section 5 we will only consider orientation-preserving finite group actions on $S^3$.
-Referring to the recent geometrization of finite group actions on $S^3$, we will consider only orthogonal actions of finite groups on $S^3$, i.e., finite subgroups $G$ of the orthogonal group $SO(4)$.
+Referring to the recent geometrization of finite group actions on $S^3$ (see \cite{Pe}), we will consider only orthogonal actions of finite groups on $S^3$, i.e., finite subgroups $G$ of the orthogonal group $SO(4)$.

 Let $m_g$ denote the maximum order of such a group $G$ acting on a pair $(S^3, \Gamma)$, for all embeddings of finite graphs $\Gamma$ of a fixed genus $g$ into $S^3$.
 In this paper we will determine $m_g$ and classify all finite graphs $\Gamma$ which realize the maximum order $m_g$.